 8.1 Deregistration via Studielink

-Students are not automatically deregistered after their graduation.
+Students are not automatically deregistered after their graduation (except for the months June, July or August).
 If they do not terminate their registration as a student at the UM themselves, they will remain registered at the Central Student Administration until the end of the academic year (31 August 2021).
 So, immediately after submitting your final work you should deregister via Studielink!
 File a request for termination of registration via Studielink and log on to your Studielink account, go to 'mijn inschrijvingen' and select the study programme from which you wish to deregister.
 Fill out ‘graduation’ as reason for this termination.
 The Student Service Centre (SSC) of UM will process this deregistration once your graduation has been processed by the Board of Examiners.

 This may seem strange, because you don’t know at this point whether you will actually pass this last exam and graduate.
 But it is very important to deregister at the right time.
 The Board of Examiners establishes your graduation date as the last day of the month in which you meet all the programme requirements, are correctly registered and have paid your tuition fees.
 If you are still registered for the programme after you graduate, this is considered a registration for a second programme (after all, you have already obtained a degree), and you will have to pay the high tuition fee for that month.